foxydot/walker/wp-content/plugins/s2member/readme.txt

 * (s2Member Pro) **Amazon S3 Secret Access Keys (#321)** Updating UI configuration panel to better explain what a Secret Access Key is; and adding a note about Secret Access Keys for Amazon S3 integration.
 Amazon® is deprecating Secret Access Keys, but they ARE still required for digitally signed URLs.
 This update changes nothing in s2Member's functionality.
 It simply adds some additional detail to a configuration field that will assist site owners integrating s2Member w/ Amazon S3 for the first time.
 * (s2Member/s2Member Pro) **Translations (#317)** Updating `/s2member/includes/translations/translations.txt` (README file).
 Adding blurp about fuzzy translation entries in existing PO files that translate s2Member.
 This contains some additional tips on how to update existing PO files upon each release of s2Member and/or s2Member Pro.
 * (s2Member/s2Member Pro) **Bug Fix (#321)** Fixing bug in `/s2member/includes/templates/cfg-files/s2-cross-xml.php` for S3 Buckets (resulting in `crossdomain.xml`).
 This file contained a parse error and was causing some problems for site owners integrating Adobe Flash content served via Amazon S3.
 Fixed in this release.
+* (s2Member Pro) **PayPal Pro Forms (#315)** Adding note in the Dashboard here (`s2Member -› PayPal Pro Forms -› Shortcode Attributes Explained`).
+In the list of Shortcode Attributes we are adding a note regarding max character length for the `desc=""` Attribute in a PayPal Pro Form Shortcode.
+This can be as long as you like.
+However, all descriptions passed through PayPal® APIs are truncated automatically to 60 characters max (e.g. the maximum allowed length for PayPal® descriptions is 60 characters).
+Nothing new here, but we thought it would be a good idea to clarify this behavior in the documentation.
+Updated in this release.
+* (s2Member Pro) **PayPal Pro Forms (#312)** Preventing the use of multiple Pro Forms in the same Post/Page.
+This has never been possible, it is known to break the functionality of s2Member Pro Forms.
+Please limit Pro Form Shortcodes to ONE for each Post/Page; and do NOT attempt to use more than one Pro Form Shortcode on the same Post/Page (at the same time).
+In this release we have added a friendly JavaScript alert/warning for site owners that attempt this, so that problems and confusion can be avoided in this unlikely scenario.

 = v130513 =
 * (s2Member/s2Member Pro) **s2Stream Shortcode Bug Fix (#256)** Fixing a bug first introduced in the previous release where we added support for `player_aspectratio`.
 This quick update corrects the PHP parse error at line #154 of `sc-files-in.inc.php`.
 It also corrects the behavior of the `player_height=""` and `player_aspectratio=""` Shortcode Attributes for the `s2Stream` Shortcode.
 Many thanks to everyone that reported this bug.